 Supervisors should disclose to supervisees the limits of confidentiality with respect to personal disclosures and evaluation processes.
 Defining these limits requires that the supervisor describe the multiple entities that normally receive information regarding supervisee competence and readiness for independent practice.
-Ethical guidelines dictate that the supervisee be informed that evaluative and competence assessment information is provided to graduate programs, supervision training teams, including administrative supervisors in the practice setting, and regulatory boards.
-In addition, the supervisor has the responsibility to ensure that the supervisee's clients have been informed of the supervisee's status as a trainee and that the supervisor is responsible for all services provided and has access to all clients' records.
+Ethical guidelines dictate that the supervisee may be informed that evaluative and competence assessment information may be provided to graduate programs, supervision training teams, administrative supervisors in the practice setting, and regulatory boards.
+In addition, the supervisor has the responsibility to ensure that the supervisee's clients have been informed of the supervisee's status as a trainee, that the supervisor is responsible for all services provided, and that the supervisor has access to all clients' records.